FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2025/Chapter 3.rst

         The saved data will not be written to file until the program is closed.

     .. note::
-       Perform the initial channel interpolation of the cross sections automatically with the FLO-2D plugin.
+       Perform the initial channel interpolation of the cross-sections automatically with the FLO-2D plugin.